 Q: We keep a registered gun in our house for protection.
 Can we be held liable if one of our children finds the gun and harms someone else?

-A: Under two Ohio statutes (Ohio Revised Code Sections 3109.09 and 3109.10), parents can be held liable for the intentional criminal acts of their children that cause personal injury or death to another, and for acts such as theft or vandalism that cause loss or damage.
-According to current law, the statutory limit for liability is $10,000 plus the costs of the legal action.
-The improper or illegal use of a gun by a child that causes injury or death would be covered by the parental liability statute.
+A: Generally, parents can only be held liable for the intentional (willful and malicious) criminal or tortious acts of their children that cause personal injury or death to another, and for acts such as theft or vandalism that cause loss or damage.
+Under the current version of Ohio Revised Code Section 3109.10, the statutory limit for liability is $10,000 plus the costs of the legal action.
+The improper or illegal use of a gun by a child resulting in injury or death to another is covered by this parental liability statute.

 Parents may also be criminally liable for such actions in Ohio.
 State laws prohibit an adult from contributing to the delinquency or neglect of a minor, and other statutes prohibit adults from furnishing firearms to minors except for legitimate sporting purposes such as hunting.
 Also, some local communities have enacted city ordinances that impose criminal liability on parents for failing to properly secure a firearm in a manner that is reasonably calculated to prevent a minor from obtaining possession of the weapon.
-Crime classifications for violation of these statutes range from a first degree misdemeanor to a fifth-degree felony, and fines and jail terms may be imposed as sanctions.
+Crime classifications for violation of these statutes range from a first-degree misdemeanor to a fifth-degree felony, and fines and jail terms may be imposed as sanctions.

 There are, of course, exceptions to these general rules, and Ohio’s courts review each case on its own merits.
 As such, it is important that if you or your child faces legal action, you should consult with a qualified lawyer who can offer legal advice to determine your best course of action.